BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 6. History Committee:

-• Is responsible for preparing an annual written summary of club events and activities including relevant photographs.
+• Is responsible for preparing an annual written summary of club events, activities, relevant photographs, current officers, programs/speakers, awards and fundraisers.

 7. Ways and Means/Fund Raising Committee: